apertium/apertium-nno-nob/SYNTAX_STATUS.md

 - Remaining regressions in passive genders (missing refsyn.t1x patterns, bad syntax disambiguation?)

+- We should not remove marked plurals!
+Our tagging doesn't show if e.g. utelatt<adj><pp><pl> was the ambiguous form "utelatt" or the plural-only "utelatte", so T1X might turn that into mf.sg.ind to match the @subj, but if it actually was unambiguously plural in nob we should keep it that way (e.g. when adj is used as noun in "rapportering av utelatte").

 - Sometimes the subject is a whole clause – should give nt:
   - [At disse<pl> ble solgt] er fint<nt!>
   May require "outer" ref, flip on clause boundary.